loomchild/volume-backup/README.md

 This avoids mounting a second backup volume and allows to redirect it to a file, network, etc.

+**WARNING**: This method should not be used with a Docker for Windows installation; no usable backup will be generated.

 Syntax:

     docker run -v [volume-name]:/volume --rm loomchild/volume-backup backup - > [archive-name]